ipc2023-htn/ipc2023-htn.github.io/index.md

 We will use the same input language as the previous [HTN IPC 2020](https://ipc.hierarchical-task.net/benchmarks/input-language)

 ## Technical Issues.
 Competitors are required to submit their code via a github repository that was set up by the track's organisers.
 At the time of submission, these repositories will be private and will be made public after the competition results have been announced.
-The submitted planner must be released under a license allowing for free non-commercial use.

 Until the feature stop (see Schedule) competitors can make any change to their planners.
 After the feature stop, competitors are only allowed to send pull requests with bug fixes.
 We will review every pull request with its accompanying description of the bug fix to make sure that no significant changes or parameter tuning are possible.